ANNAPOLIS, Md. — Wednesday's remnants of Hurricane Ida brought a tornado that devastated several homes and businesses in Annapolis and Edgewater.

 It's believed the tornado touched down sometime after 2pm near South River High School.

-The effects spread through the Child’s Point area which crossed Aris T. Allen Boulevard into the Parole community, which received the brunt of the damage.
+The affects spread through the Child’s Point area which crossed Aris T. Allen Boulevard into the Parole community, which received the brunt of the damage.

 As part of their tour, leaders stopped by Annapolis International Market on West Street which had its roof ripped off by the storm.